kaboudian/WebGLTutorials/README.md

 If you are interested to participate in the class or you are looking for a collaborative project email us at [abouzar.kaboudian@physics.gatech.edu](mailto:abouzar.kaboudian@physics.gatech.edu), [flavio.fenton@physics.gatech.edu](mailto:flavio.fenton@physics.gatech.edu), or [echerry30@gatech.edu](mailto:echerry30@gatech.edu).

-The files and video recording of the lectures will be regularly posted here.
+The files and video recordings of the lectures will be regularly posted here.

 ### Useful resources: